k-o-d-e-n/Realtime/README.md

 ### Properties

-***ReadonlyRealtimeProperty*** - readonly stored property for any value.
+***ReadonlyProperty*** - readonly stored property for any value.

-***RealtimeProperty*** - stored property for any value.
+***Property*** - stored property for any value.

-***SharedRealtimeProperty*** - stored property similar `RealtimeProperty`, but uses concurrency transaction to update value.
+***SharedRealtimeProperty*** - stored property similar `Property`, but uses concurrency transaction to update value.
 Use this property if value assumes shared access (for example 'number of likes' value).

 ### References

-***RealtimeReference*** - stores reference on any database value.
+***Reference*** - stores reference on any database value.
 Doesn't imply referential integrity.
 Use it if record won't be removed or else other reason that doesn't need referential integrity.

-***RealtimeRelation*** - stores reference on any database value.
+***Relation*** - stores reference on any database value.
 It creates link on side related object.
 On deletion related object will be deleted reference.

 ### Files